wp-plugins/powerpress/readme.txt

 == Changelog ==

 = 0.9.6 =
-* Released on 8/??/2009
+* Released on 8/31/2009
+* Added Auto Add Media option, auto adds first/last media link found in post content. (default is off)
+* Added option in Appearance settings to disable player per custom podcast feed basis.
+* Added option to Episode Entry Box Custom Mode to select iTunes Explicit setting on a per episode basis.
+* Added note when in simple mode if there are advanced mode settings that take precedence.
+* Fixed bug with language setting not getting applied to the default PowerPress custom podcast feed in some cases.
 * Fixed a bug in the getid3 library where it would occasionally not detect the media duration.
 * Detecting mp3 duration change, increased the amount of the file downloaded from 25k to 40k for users who have a lot of tags in their mp3 files.
-* Added note when in simple mode if there are advanced mode settings that take precedence.
-* Added option to Episode Entry Box Custom Mode to select Explicit setting on a per episode basis.
-* Added option to auto add podcast episode when media link found within blog post (default is off)
-* Fixed bug with language setting not getting applied to the PowerPress custom podcast feed.
+* Consolidated duplicate code for detecting media information.
+* Display error message when PowerPress cannot detect media file content type.
+* Display error message when PowerPress cannot detect media file size and duration information.
+* Display error message when PowerPress encounters an error with Blubrry Services.
 * Stream lined code for loading PowerPress general and feed settings.
 * Added more agressive code to prevent WordPress from deleting enclosures when scheduling blog posts.
-* Display error when PowerPress cannot detect media file content type.
-* Display error when PowerPress cannot detect media file size and duration information.
-* Display error when PowerPress encounters an error with Blubrry Services.
-* Consolidated duplicate code for detecting media information.
-* Auto Add Media links found in post content option added.
 * Improved the look of the AJAX windows for selecting media/configuring services.
 * Fixed bug where 'more' link for statistics would fail if user was not a blog admin.
 * Added code to admin_head() function so css/js only included on appropriate pages (Thanks @Frumph!).